enlivengo/admincore/README.md

 user.Meta(&admin.Meta{Name: "Email", Permission: roles.Allow(roles.CRUD, "admin").Deny(roles.Create, "manager")})
 ```

-### RESTFul JSON API
+### RESTFul API

-The RESTFul JSON shared same configuration with your admin interface, including actions, permission, so after you configured your admin interface, you will get an API for free!
+RESTFul API shared same configuration with your admin interface, including actions, permission, so after you configured your admin interface, you will get an API for free!

 ## Extendable

 #### Configure Qor Resources Automatically

-If your model has defined below two methods, it will be call when registing
+If your model has defined below two methods, it will be called when registering

 ```go
 func ConfigureQorResourceBeforeInitialize(resource) {